camsaul/lein-docstring-checker/README.md

 ## Running Tests

 Docstring Checker has a few small Leiningen projects in the `test-projects` directory that are used to make sure things are working correctly.
-You can run the shell script `run-tests.sh` to make sure things are working:
+You can run the shell script to test them:

 ```bash
 ./run-tests.sh